VIIPER 🐍

 How is VIIPER different from other controller emulators?

-VIIPER uses USBIP to handle the USB protocol layer, allowing device emulation in userspace without kernel drivers.
+VIIPER uses USBIP to handle the USB protocol layer, so device emulation code lives entirely in userspace.

 Can I add support for other device types?